bkager/Tiny-node-cookbook/informational-node-vs-browser.md

 ## The Node runtime environment

 Documentation of Node-specific features can be found [here](https://nodejs.org/docs/latest/api/).
-The interfaces provided by Node are called the core Node modules, and we'll talk about them more shortly.
+The interfaces provided by Node are called the core Node modules, and they're the main topic of this book.

 &nbsp;
-______
-[^1] Interfaces and APIs are not exactly the same thing.
-In this case, the big-C Console API and the small-c console object/interface are effectively identical, but an API will often have more than one interface in it.
-More on the topic in this section **XXX ADD LINK XXX**.

 ## Summary
+* Web browsers and Node are runtime environments for JavaScript.
+Runtime environments are the software and hardware that you need to make code actually work.
+* Runtime environments can provide interfaces which extend the capabilities of code that runs inside of them.
+* Browsers and Node both provide JavaScript interfaces, but different ones.
+Some interfaces are browser-only, some are Node-only, and some exist in both environments.
+* The actual JavaScript language is the same no matter where you use it.
 * Concepts you should understand include:
   * Runtime environments
   * APIs/interfaces
   * JavaScript engines

-* Bonus concepts
-  * Garbage collection
 &nbsp;

 ___